cult-of-coders/grapher/docs/named_queries.md

 ## Go Modular, Always.

-Ofcourse the recommended approach is to always use `modular`.
+Of course the recommended approach is to always use `modular`.
 Creating queries in files, and importing them accordingly.
 The reason we expose such functionality is because if you want to use [Grapher as an HTTP API](outside_grapher.md), you do not have access to the collections, so this becomes very handy, as you can transform a JSON request into a query.